-As the SACU region seeks to deepen regional value chain integration, broaden its regional scope through the Tripartite Free Trade Agreement (TFTA) encompassing SADC, COMESA, and the EAC, and extend and deepen preferential agreements through the Economic Partnership Agreement (EPA) with the EU, how well-positioned is its trade policy to support RVC and GVC integration?
+The SACU region is seeking to better position its trade policy to support RVC and GVC integration.
+Actions to this end include deepening regional value chain integration; broadening the SACU's regional scope through the Tripartite Free Trade Agreement (TFTA) encompassing SADC, the Common Market for Eastern and Southern Africa (COMESA), and the East African Community (EAC); and extending and deepening preferential agreements through the Economic Partnership Agreement (EPA) with the EU.

 The SACU trade regime has undergone considerable liberalization in recent decades.
 Between 1990 and 2006, the average applied rate was reduced from 27.5 percent to 8.2 percent.
 Since then, tariff liberalization has continued, although at a considerably slower pace.
-As of 2013, the simple average common external tariff was 7.3 percent and 59 percent of tariff lines are now duty free27.
-South Africa and SACU (de facto) have significantly reduced the effective protection rates on most products including intermediate products with the exception of clothing & textiles, automotive, and leather.
+As of 2013, the simple average common external tariff was 7.3 percent and 59 percent of tariff lines are now duty free.
+South Africa and the SACU (de facto) have significantly reduced the effective protection rates on most products, including intermediate products with the exception of clothing & textiles, automotive, and leather.
 Yet 28 percent of tariff lines have ad valorem rates of 15 percent or more and the number of unique ad valorem rates is also high at 36, suggesting targeted protection.
-Moreover, around half of SACU's non- ad valorem lines have compound duties.
-The cost of such protection can be high for GVC sectors in SACU.
-It also creates demands for tariff escalation - for example, South Africa's clothing tariffs are high to counter cost pressures that producers face from high tariffs on textiles inputs.
+Moreover, around half of SACU's non-ad valorem lines have compound duties.
+The cost of such protection can be high for GVC sectors in SACU, and it also creates demands for tariff escalation.
+For example, South Africa's clothing tariffs are high to counter cost pressures that producers face from high tariffs on textiles inputs.